Virginia Heritage Grain Project

 Distillers, Farmers, and our Futures

 In addition to chasing landmark flavors, many of us are aware of the necessity of paying attention to and taking care of the larger economic chain we are part of, whether that be the agricultural industry, the forestry industry, or any number of the business sectors we employ to cooperate in manufacturing our spirits.
 If they are suffering, we are suffering.
-As a distilling community who relies upon the strength of our partnerships, we must address their concerns as our concerns.
-For instance, geomodification—or climate change—is one of those anxieties.
+As a distilling community who relies upon the strength of our partnerships, we must address their concerns as ours.
+Climate change is one such urgent concern.

 Our Project Goals